Opengress/Slimgress/README.md

 research and development.
 I'd hope that eventually there will be a client codebase which can be deployed on Android, iOS, maybe even Sailfish and future versions of Ubuntu Phone.
-To reach all these platforms, we have to eventually let go of Java.
+To reach all these platforms, we have to eventually let go of Java (probably).
 But that's moot right now, when Android development is easy to pick up and has a head start and a big audience of possible testers.